-I Hate Myself for Loving You – Joan Jett and the Black Hearts
+9. I Hate Myself for Loving You – Joan Jett & The Black Hearts

 Joan Jett is nothing short of the Queen of Rock n’ Roll.
 After the Runaways disbanded she still struggled to make it because it was still socially unacceptable for girls to play guitar, let alone be in a rock band!
 She said f*ck this when no label would sign her, and set up her own label, and released Bad Reputation, and the rest is history.